audioxide/data/data/posts/20200419-funnyfarm-vi.md

 ‘Aitycbag,’ Bas said.

-‘Splendid,’ Hazard muttered.
+‘Great,’ Hazard muttered.
 ‘Songs with no titles brought to you by the band with no name.’

 ‘The Band with No Name?
 That’s not a bad shout.’
 Gould had emerged from the bathroom once again looking unnervingly pleased with herself.
 ‘It’s mysterious, and might make people think of Clint Eastwood.
 Just as well if the alternative is thinking about any of you.’